-The following updates are introduced in this methodology compared to the initial version (1.0):
+The following updates are introduced in this methodology compared with the initial version (1.0):

-&lt;sup>11 These two variables are related to GHG emissions from fuel combustion and fugitive emissions from fuels: electricity and heat production and distribution, other energy conversion (e.g. refineries, synthetic fuel production, solid fuel processing) including pipeline transportation fugitive emissions from fuels and emissions from transport and storage (Byers et al., 2022).
+13 These two variables are related to GHG emissions from fuel combustion and fugitive emissions from fuels: electricity and heat production and distribution, other energy conversion (e.g. refineries, synthetic fuel production, solid fuel processing) including pipeline transportation fugitive emissions from fuels and emissions from transport and storage (Byers et al., 2022).